Last updated on December 4th, 2023 at 11:24 am

 There are also hiking trails and temples you can visit.
 Since I did not go to these, I cannot comment but it is an option.

 Local Snack Stalls

 Also, the restaurant looked pretty spacious.
-Some of the other restaurants looked smaller (there could have been a second floor and we just didn’t see).
+We didn’t want to be cramped.
+Some of the other restaurants looked smaller although there could have been a second floor and we just didn’t see it.